-- This funding will allow DIAL Doncaster to conduct a full evaluation and review of the Disability Awareness training previously delivered in schools.
-To improve and outline any gaps for the benefit of the school children. - This funding will enable further training for our Helpline staff with regard to the Personal Independence Payment training, the welfare benefit taking over from Disability Living Allowance.
+- This funding allows DIAL Doncaster to conduct a full evaluation and review of the Disability Awareness training previously delivered in schools.
+To improve and outline any gaps for the benefit of the school children. - This funding enables further training for our Helpline staff with regard to the Personal Independence Payment training, the welfare benefit replacing Disability Living Allowance.
 To enable further training on personalisation.
 To train Trustees and senior members of staff in managing change, moving from grants to contracts and working towards financial stability.
 An away day is to be held to reshape DIAL Doncaster's services.

 Doncaster Advice Service Partnership (DASP) is a network of agencies who provide specialist advice.
 The partnership includes, Doncaster CAB, Doncaster Housing Advice Centre along with DIAL Doncaster.
-This project will provide advice and support for housing, debt, welfare benefits and community care issues.
+This project provides advice and support for housing, debt, welfare benefits and community care issues.